PeterHolderrieth/Visualizing_backpropagation/README.md

 This repostiory provides

 1. A **visualization** tool for neural networks
-2. A visualization for the **training** of neural networks giving illustrative videos.
+2. A visualization tool for the **training** of neural networks giving illustrative videos.
 3. An implementation of the backpropagation algorithm for fully connected neural networks.